 Despite all of these attributes, 62.6 percent of the 14,000 respondents in the JAX2025 survey were not satisfied with the vibrancy of Downtown Jacksonville, making it the biggest item on the city's to-do list.

 Many issues still need to be addressed Downtown.
 Chief among them is the heart of the neighborhood: Hemming Plaza.
 Most days, it's not being used to its potential, and the city makes groups interested in staging events there jump through too many hoops.
 Friends of Hemming Park, a consortium of arts and cultural groups led by Jacksonville historic preservation activist Wayne Wood, is interested in becoming the park's manager.
 Friends of Hemming Plaza includes Downtown Vision Inc., the Cultural Council of Greater Jacksonville and Late Bloomers Garden Club.
-Funding details in the city's RFP still need to be ironed out.
+Funding details in the city's RFP still need to

-Image issues such as lack of parking (a myth) and safety fears (unfounded) need to be addressed.
+Image issues such as lack of parking (a myth) and safety fears (unfounded) need to